-We are a classical chamber music group of five musicians based in State College, in central Pennsylvania.
+We are a classical chamber music group of five friendly professional musicians based in State College, Pennsylvania.
 The core ensemble is a trio of flute, violin, and cello.
-For concerts we add two more musicians to create a variety of combinations of flute, oboe, English horn, violin, viola, cello, and keyboard.
+We also include two more musicians for a variety of mix and match combinations of flute, piccolo, oboe, English horn, violin, viola, cello, and keyboard.

-IN CONCERT Our musical style ranges from baroque to contemporary music.
+IN CONCERT We perform a variety of styles that range from baroque to contemporary music.
 We enjoy collaborating with living composers and creating our own arrangements.
-We've performed concerts in central Pennsylvania for Music at McCann, Music at Penn’s Woods, the Penn State University Palmer Museum for the Moments of Change series, the Central Pennsylvania Festival of the Arts, The Bellefonte Historical Society, Juniata College, Schlow Library, and First Night State College.
-You can see a short video/audio excerpt of the J. C. Bach quintet we recently performed for Music at McCann.
-We are looking forward to working with PSU faculty member and composer Stephen Hopkins in 2014.
+We perform concerts in central Pennsylvania for Music at Penn’s Woods, the Penn State University Palmer Museum for the Moments of Change series, Music at McCann, the Central Pennsylvania Festival of the Arts, The Bellefonte Historical Society, Juniata College, Schlow Library, and First Night State College.
+You can see a short video/audio excerpt of the J. C. Bach quintet we performed for Music at McCann in August.
+We are looking forward to working with PSU faculty member and composer Stephen Hopkins in a commissioned work for the quintet.

-WEDDING MUSIC AND EVENT MUSIC We provide duo or trio combinations for your wedding ceremony music, reception, or banquet in central Pennsylvania.
-See our extensive repertoire for an idea of what we can offer you.
-FAQs will give you information about choosing music and musicians to hire.
+WEDDING CEREMONY MUSIC AND EVENT MUSIC We offer duo or trio combinations for wedding ceremony music, cocktail receptions, banquets, private parties, and memorials.
+We have all the wedding standards including the popular Pachelbel Canon in D, light classical, opera themes, and arrangements of popular tunes in our repertoire.
+Our FAQs will give you information about how to choose music and musicians to hire.
 You can also hear samples of our music.
-For the convenience of our clients, we now provide an online payment option via Dwolla.
+Contact us for a custom price quote.
+For your convenience, we now provide an online payment option via Dwolla.com.

-EDUCATION AND OUTREACH We are members of Chamber Music America.
-Each May we participate in National Chamber Music month by presenting educational concerts for new audiences.
+EDUCATION AND OUTREACH Each May we participate in National Chamber Music month by presenting educational concerts as members of Chamber Music America.
 We call it "How to Hear Classical Music: What to Know to Enjoy the Show."
+We've had a terrific response at schools, libraries, and adult living centers to these programs.
+The programs explore the unique qualities of a variety of styles in an intimate setting.

-Debbie Trudeau,Violin, performs regularly with local orchestras including the Williamsport Symphony, Music at Penn's Woods, the
+Debbie Trudeau,Violin, performs regularly with the Williamsport Symphony, Music at Penn's Woods, the

 Pennsylvania Centre Orchestra, and the Nittany Valley Symphony.
-She performed as Associate Concertmaster with the Altoona Symphony including a solo appearance in 2008.
-She received her M.M.
-Performance from New England Conservatory after studies with Dorothy DeLay and Dan Stepner.
-Prior to arriving in Pennsylvania, she was Associate Concertmaster with the Glimmerglass Opera and a member of the Syracuse Symphony.
-An enthusiastic teacher, she was the Director of Sinfonia and Violin/Viola instructor at Juniata College.
-She currently teaches private students on both violin and viola.A trained Teaching Artist in New York and for the Pennsylvania Council on the Arts, she enjoys the opportunity to explore the intersections of music with other arts and social topics.
-She helped create the series Music at McCann featuring professional chamber ensembles in August concerts at the Fern Hill Pavilion.
+Past appearances as Assoc.
+Concertmaster with the Altoona Symphony included a solo performance in 2008.
+She received her M.M. in Performance from New England Conservatory after studies with Dorothy DeLay.
+She was Associate Concertmaster with the Glimmerglass Opera and a member of the Syracuse Symphony.
+Formerly the Director of Sinfonia and Violin/Viola instructor at Juniata College, she currently teaches private students on both violin and viola.A trained Teaching Artist, she enjoys the opportunity to explore the intersections of music with other topics.

 Diane Gold Toulson, Piano and Flute,